Kenyon Cox: Murals

+Kenyon Cox, Panel of the Sciences, Library of Congress, Washington, D.C.

 Kenyon Cox began to focus more on mural painting after the 1893 World's Columbian Exposition in Chicago.
 Cox painted murals in the state capitol buildings of Des Moines, St. Paul and Madison as well as other courthouses, libraries and college buildings.
 In 1896-97 Cox painted murals in the Library of Congress in Washington, D.C.
 Cox also made numerous mosaics for places like the Wisconsin State Capitol building.

 In 1910 Kenyon Cox was awarded the Medal of Honor for mural painting by the Architectural League.
 He also served as president of the National Society of Mural Painters from 1915 to 1919.